unbreakabl3/unbreakabl3.github.io/_posts/2024-02-29-vro-how-to-resolve-ip-address.md

 ---
-title: How to resolve FQDN in Aria Orchestrator
+title: How to resolve FQDN to an IP address in Aria Orchestrator
 date: 2024-02-29
 categories: [VMware, Aria Orchestrator]
 tags: [vmware, building_tools, typescript, aria_orchestrator, unit_test, jasmine]
 ---
-## How to resolve FQDN to an IP address in Aria Orchestrator

-Let’s see how we can use the built-in ￼`System.resolveHostName()`￼ method in vRO to resolve the FQDN to the IP address.
+Let’s see how we can use the built-in `System.resolveHostName()` method in vRO to resolve the FQDN to the IP address.

-### Implementation
+## Implementation

 We’re going to create a new class with a few methods: